 Sarah continues her work as a leading researcher and advisor to the growing body of research relating to diversity, equity, and inclusion in the Canadian tech sector.
 She co-authored “Inclusion, Intention, Investment: A Playbook for Women Working in Tech” in partnership with #movethedial, and she has advised on flagship studies, including “Who Are Canada’s Tech Workers?,” Tech for All: Breaking Barriers in Toronto’s Innovation Community,” and “Canada’s Gender Equity Roadmap: A Study of Women in Tech.”
 She is currently a Research Advisor on Tech for Women’s Justice, a study exploring the intersections between violence against women, access to justice, and technology.

-Sarah is a left-handed and left-leaning, Hungarian-Canadian, pansexual, Jewish woman.
+Sarah is a left-handed Hungarian-Canadian, pansexual, Jewish woman.
 She appreciates a critical perspective and values the messy parts of human interaction.
 As a survivor of sexual violence and someone who has lost two parents, she remains hard on issues but soft on people.
 As an only child, Sarah’s friends are family, and she’s rarely found without Gordon (lovingly named after the late Gord Downie) by her side.